Howdju/howdju/premiser-ui/MODELS.md

   - text
 Paraphrase
   - Paraphrasing Statement
-  - SourceExcerpt (TextualSourceQuote, ImageRegion, VideoSegment, etc.)
+  - SourceExcerpt (WritQuote, ImajRegion, VidSegment, etc.)
     - excerpt, fragment, piece, portion, selection, pericope (an 'around-cutting'), lection (a version of a passage in a particular copy or edition of a text; a variant reading.)
 Justification
   - target (Statement, Justification (counter-justification))
-  - basis (JustificationBasisCompound<JustificationBasisAtom>, intermediate: StatementCompound, TextualSourceQuote)
+  - basis (JustificationBasisCompound<JustificationBasisAtom>, intermediate: StatementCompound, WritingQuote)
 JustificationBasisAtom
   - type: Statement|Paraphrase
     - The creator of a statement-based atom can add a paraphrase later?
 But then they can't remove it?